cybozu-go/sabakan/docs/ignition_template.md

 Following additional template functions are defined and can be used:

 * `MyURL`: returns the URL of the sabakan server.
+* `MyURLHTTPS`: returns the URL of the sabakan TLS server.
 * `Metadata`: takes a key to retrieve metadata value saved along with the template.
 * `json`: renders the argument as JSON.
 * `add`, `sub`, `mul`, `div`: do arithmetic on parameters.